sindresorhus/Defaults/migration.md

 ## Warning

-If the migration is not successful or incomplete.
+If the migration is not success or incomplete.
 Edit `Defaults.Key` might cause data loss.
 **Please back up your UserDefaults data before migration.**

 ## Summary